 What are some of the key factors driving the rising cost of mining?

 Inflation has undoubtedly impacted mining costs across North America, especially in terms of labor and materials.
 Skilled employees are crucial to nearly everything we offer clients, so we prioritize paying competitive wages and benefits while being mindful of project budgets.
-We aim to be an employer of choice and maintain a progressive outlook on the employee experience and strives to supported by competitive pay structures, including project retention payouts, a unique benefit that rewards employees for their commitment to long-term projects, and leading-edge benefits packages.
+We aim to be an employer of choice and maintain a progressive outlook on the employee experience and strive to be supported by competitive pay structures, including project retention payouts, a unique benefit that rewards employees for their commitment to long-term projects, and leading-edge benefits packages.

 On the materials side, it is challenging since we have less control over these costs.
 We attempt to mitigate these pressures by ordering materials in bulk whenever it’s feasible.